 Planting and Caring for Speedwell

 Speedwell does best when it is grown in fertile and well-drained soil with natural sunshine.
 Typically, planters choose spring as the season to plant speedwell; however, Veronica can be sowed by seed in a container with a cold frame during the fall season.
 Planters break up the soil where the Speedwell is to be planted and mix in the compost.
 Then they create a hole that is about double the size of the speedwell's container.
-The plant is placed inside of the hole, making sure that the highest point of the root ball is at the same level of the soil surface.
+The plant is placed inside of the hole, making sure that the highest point of the root ball is at the same level as the soil surface.

 Caring for speedwell can be done easily when certain things are kept in mind.
 In summer, it is important to water speedwell on a weekly basis when the rain is less than an inch.
 You also want to make sure your speedwell is covered with a layer of compost and mulch to keep in the moisture.
 Removing the faded spikes from Veronica is recommended to create the best bloom, and when speedwell is exceptionally tall, maintenance may call for staking.
 In the colder periods between late fall and early winter, you will want to cut back the stems to one inch or above ground level.